hadley/adv-r/Function-operators.md

 ```

-Later in this chapter, we'll learn about partial application, and the `partial()` function that implements it.
-Partial application allows us modify our original function, leading to the following succinct code:
+Later in this chapter, we'll learn about partial application and the `partial()` function.
+Partial application encapsulates the use of an anonymous function to supply default arguments, and leads to the following succinct code:

 ```r